 - What are the shortcomings to this response?

 - What metrics matter when it comes to measuring success?

 - And finally, know your audience.
 What are they concerned about?
 What do they already know?
 Is climate change a divisive issue and if so, how can you talk about it without alienating people?

 This piece was co-written by Sara Schonhardt and Samantha McCann.
-Sara Schonhardt ([email protected]) is the Content Officer for Internews’ Earth Journalism Network and Samantha McCann is the Vice President of Practice Change at the Solutions Journalism Network.
+Sara Schonhardt ([email protected]) is the Managing Editor for Internews’ Earth Journalism Network and Samantha McCann is the Vice President of Practice Change at the Solutions Journalism Network.
 They co-hosted the workshop in Washington, D.C. on August 15.